Juxtaposed controls: Eurostar

-When travelling from Belgium, the Netherlands or France to the UK by Eurostar (except on the lines from Marseille and Marne la Vallée-Chessy, see below), passengers clear immigration exit checks from the Schengen Area, as well as UK immigration entry checks conducted by the UK Border Force, before boarding the train.
+When travelling from Belgium, the Netherlands or France to the UK by Eurostar, passengers clear immigration exit checks from the Schengen Area, as well as UK immigration entry checks conducted by the UK Border Force, before boarding the train.
 When departing from Paris Gare du Nord, eligible passengers (EU, EEA, UK, Andorran, Monegasque, San Marinese and Swiss citizens aged 18 or older and holding biometric passports) can use PARAFE self-service gates to clear immigration exit checks from the Schengen Area (instead of using a staffed counter). ePassport gates have been installed by the UK Border Force at both Paris Gare du Nord and Brussels-Midi, which eligible passengers (UK, EU, EEA, Swiss, Australian, Canadian, Japanese, New Zealand, Singaporean, South Korean and United States citizens (as well as other foreign nationals who have enrolled in the Registered Traveller scheme) aged 12 or over holding biometric passports) can use to clear UK entry immigration instead of using a staffed counter.

 Customs checks on Eurostar passengers remain unaffected by the agreements, and continue to take place upon arrival after leaving the train.

 Between 2002 and 2003, 2,442 passengers were refused entry into the UK at the UK immigration checkpoints in Paris Gare du Nord and Lille-Europe stations on the basis that they had inadequate documentation.
 At Calais-Fréthun station, 56 passengers were refused entry into the UK at the UK immigration checkpoint there.

-Northbound passengers on the Marseille line disembark with their luggage at Lille-Europe station, go through immigration and security checks and re-board the train, as Marseille Saint-Charles, Avignon TGV and Lyon Part-Dieu do not have the space or resources to set up juxtaposed control booths there (although the previous service from Avignon Centre did have them).
-For this reason, the scheduled time of the northbound journey is around 1 hour longer than the southbound journey.
-This arrangement is informally known as the 'Lille shuffle'.